MetaMuse: Algorithm Generation via Creative Ideation: Introduction

 The key to creative ideation is exploiting knowledge that LLMs assume to be probabilistically irrelevant to the given problem.
 What is missing is a self-reflection process, which thinks how to generate subsequent solutions by inspecting what solutions have been generated so far.
 In realizing such a self-reflection framework, {\sysname}, we see three model-agnostic principles surfacing to best guide this self-reflection.
 First, evaluating diversity of generated solutions should be grounded in the measurable \textit{feedback space} (e.g., simulation performance of system algorithms), rather than the abstract idea space~\citep{idea_vector_embedding}.
 Second, steering the ideation is achieved through \textit{external stimuli} (e.g., keywords), rather than internal randomness~\citep{probing_creativity}.
 Third, developing executable solutions from external stimuli takes structured checkpoint-based steps, or \textit{waypoint reasoning}, rather than free-form chain-of-thought~\citep{chain-of-thought, llm-associative-thinking}.

 Our work makes the following contributions:

-\begin{enumerate}[leftmargin=*] \item Empirical analysis of LLMs' fundamental limitations in the algorithm generation task (\S\ref{sec:background}) --- shedding light on the impracticality of relying on LLMs' internal randomness for ideation, based on two critical problems at a global cloud provider: cache replacement and online bin packing.
+\begin{enumerate}[leftmargin=*] \item Empirical analysis of LLMs' fundamental limitations in the algorithm generation task (\S\ref{sec:background}).
+We shed light on the impracticality of relying on LLMs' internal randomness for ideation, based on two online problems at a global cloud provider: cache replacement and online bin packing.